Daasa: Soundtrack

 The music was composed by Sadhu Kokila.
+The song "Kulukabeda" is based on Tamil song "Sirippu Varudhu" from Tamil film Vetri Kodi Kattu.

 Reception

 Chitraloka said of the film, "It is a punching and power packed performance once again from Darshan.
 Avinash shouts and salutes as they encounter Amar.
 Satyajit screams a lot and succumbs to Dasa’s strategies.
 Amrutha is tolerable.
 Songs does not deserve any mention.
 Cinematography is apt."
+A critic from indiainfo wrote that "Overall a good film".